open-ephys/onix-docs/source/Hardware Guide/Headstages/serialization.rst

 .. note:: Long, thin tethers can have a significant series resistance that
     results in a voltage drop across the length of the tether.
-This may have to be compensated for by tuning the host input voltage to account for the drop.
-ONIX host boards have this ability (e.g. see :ref:`pcie_host`).
+This may have to be compensated for by tuning the controller input voltage to account for the drop.
+ONIX controllers have this ability (e.g. see :ref:`pcie_controller`).

 DS90UB933/4 Communication Protocols
 ========================================================
 The `DS90UB933 <https://www.ti.com/product/DS90UB933-Q1>`_/`DS90UB934
 <https://www.ti.com/product/DS90UB934-Q1>`_ are a coaxial SERDES pair used on
-several ONIX headstages and host modules:
+several ONIX headstages and controller modules:

 - :ref:`headstage_64` (DS90UB933 Serializer)
-- :ref:`headstage_neuropix1` (DS90UB933 Serilizer)
+- :ref:`headstage_neuropix1` (DS90UB933 Serializer)
-- :ref:`pcie_host` (DS90UB934 Deserilizer)
+- :ref:`pcie_controller` (DS90UB934 Deserializer)

 along with the UCLA Miniscope and its derivatives.
 This section describes how this SERDES pair is used for control of and communication with headstages.